panzerdp/dmitripavlutin.com/content/posts/2016-06-14-three-dots/index.md

 console.log(countries); // => ['Moldova', 'Ukraine', 'USA', 'Japan']
 ```

-As mentioned, it seems irrelevant to indicate in `.apply()` second time the context `countries`.
+As mentioned, it seems irrelevant to indicate in `.apply()` the second time the context `countries`.
 The property accessor `countries.push` is enough to determine the method invocation on an object.
 And the entire invocation looks verbose.

 **The spread operator**  fills the function invocation arguments with values from an array (or more strictly from an iterable object, see [5.](#5spreadoperatoranditerationprotocols)).